blazejsewera/blog/src/pages/second-brain.md

 for our problem at hand.

 [^farley-learning]: D. Farley, Modern Software Engineering: Doing What Works to Build Better Software Faster.
 Addison-Wesley, 2022. (p.
 4, 36)
+[^distill]: T. Forte, Building a Second Brain: A Proven Method to Organise Your Digital Life and Unlock Your Creative Potential.
+Profile, 2022. (pp. 120–126).

 ## Moving on